 The reason I returned to Redhawk so soon was because I got an email from them a couple weeks ago letting me I had won one of their monthly email list drawings.
 The prize: a “free” foursome that could be used any day and any time in September.
 I put the word “free” in quotes because the green fees were free, but we did still have to pay $15 for carts.
 Either way, it was too good a deal to pass up, so I gathered up three of my golf buddies and we met up there Saturday morning.

 I had booked a 7:48 tee time and the check in went without a hitch.
 I watched as the guy marked my name on a pretty long list of this month’s email winners, so it seems they are pretty generous with this great prize.
 I think it’s a win-win.
-The players get a deal that’s hard to resist and the course still gets a little money for the carts and can make more for concessions, pro shop purchases and range balls.
+The players get a deal that’s hard to resist and the course still gets a little money for the carts while earning more for concessions, pro shop purchases and range balls.

 If you want to read my previous review of Redhawk, you can find that link here.